High accuracy, low-flow color dosing with Coriolis mass flow meters

 Modern blue dyes and fluorescing agents come in extremely high concentrations, so color dosing systems must add in very low doses during detergent production.
-The high concentration also means that slight variations in dosing can lead to noticeable variation in the appearance of the end product.
+The high concentration also means slight variations in dosing can lead to noticeable variations in the appearance of end products.

 Dosing and metering pumps are often used to regulate color dosing systems.
 Under constant temperature and pressure conditions, the displacement of the pump can be used to infer an accurate flow rate.
 However, fluctuations in temperature and pressure alter fluid properties and therefore decrease the accuracy of flow measurements.
-Pump wear and tear can also decrease the system accuracy and repeatability.
-While these pumps are often fairly inexpensive themselves, process inefficiency can lead to costly losses.
+Pump wear and tear can also decrease system accuracy and repeatability.
+While these pumps are often fairly inexpensive themselves, process inefficiency can be costly.

 It is now common to find flow meters added into color dosing systems as an extra safety net of process monitoring.
 The flow meter monitors flow downstream of the pump in the color dosing system, providing real-time feedback to the pump over analog signals or a range of industrial protocols.
-This automated monitoring of the dosing process minimizes costly process inefficiencies and wasted batches, and ensures consistency in detergent product quality.
+This automated monitoring of the dosing process minimizes costly process inefficiencies and wasted batches, and ensures process repeatability.